 The mission of the B.A. program in Sociology is to provide a stimulating and nurturing learning atmosphere for a highly diverse group of students.
 The program seeks to have students develop and express a love of learning and a respect for a wide range of intellectual perspectives, including a variety of theories and scientific methodologies.
 We are dedicated to providing students with tools and opportunities to critically examine social life, including the full range of social problems.
 Students learn specifically about the workings of social institutions, patterns of group life, social change, and the social causes and consequences of human behavior.
-Students who choose the option in social services will learn basic principles and practices in applying this perspective to support individuals, families and groups, or for going on to do graduate study in social work, public administration or counseling.
+Students will learn basic principles and practices in applying this perspective to support individuals, families and groups, or for going on to do graduate study in social work, public administration or counseling.

 Students will increase their appreciation of the value of all human beings and a commitment to an inclusive and just society that addresses the needs of all groups of people.
-In acquiring a deep understanding of the structure of groups, organizations, and societies -- and human interaction within these contexts, our students develop their capacity for more personally rewarding and socially responsible participation and leadership in their families, their work, their communities, society as a whole.
+In acquiring a deep understanding of the structure of groups, organizations, and societies -- and human interaction within these contexts, our students develop their capacity for more personally rewarding and socially responsible participation and leadership in their families, their work, their communities, and society as a whole.

 Dear Sociology Department students, We want to acknowledge the pain, anger, and sadness many of us are feeling as we witness and engage in social action in response to the murders of George Floyd, Breonna Taylor, Tony McDade, Sean Monterrosa, Erik Salgado and his unborn child, Steven Taylor, as well as so many other Black and brown lives that have been taken by police violence.
 For many of us, and especially people of color, these recent incidents only serve to unearth deeply buried grief around these long standing social tragedies.
 When combined with social isolation, health impacts, job and income loss, and general uncertainty from COVID-19, it may be extremely difficult to cope emotionally as the layers of structural racism and systems of inequality, which we regularly strive to deconstruct through sociology, are uncovered, acknowledged, and hopefully, dismantled.
 As the faculty and staff of CSUEB Sociology, we are committed to doing more to respond to the anti-Blackness, police violence, and white supremacy on our campus.
 While sociology can be powerful in challenging oppression, the fact that two of the four police involved in the murder of George Floyd were once sociology majors illustrates that no discipline, no one, is not immune from complicity in such systems.
 Our Black, Indigenous People of Color (BIPOC) deserve better support from all of us, especially from those of us who are white or have other privileges, to stay committed to combating structural violence where we find it in our own field.
 We have some initial ideas for actions we could take that are linked in the living document below, but we also want to hear your ideas on how we can best support you and concrete actions we should be taking to address racial injustice within our department.
 If you haven’t already, please complete this survey to let us know what you think.
 To ensure accountability and transparency, we have created this living document of action items we plan to complete.
 The document will be updated as items are completed and as additional items are added based on student feedback.
 We look forward to continuing the conversation and pursuing additional actions to support you now and moving forward.
 We strongly believe that Black Lives Matter and are committed to ensuring the well being of our Black students, staff, and faculty.
 We also want to remind you that there are a variety of campus support services to help you, including Student Health & Counseling Services, Pioneers for Hope, and the Diversity and Inclusion Student Center.
 It is clear that we cannot and should not return to business as usual as a department or university community.
 Wishing you all solace, CSUEB Sociology Department Additional Resources Resource List on Defunding Police & Local Actions Support Social Justice and Anti-Racism Resources from the Office of Diversity Anti-Racism Resources for White People Abolitionist Futures Reading list Dr. Frank Leon Roberts’ BLM Syllabus Radical History Review’s Reading List on Policing, Rebellion, and the Criminalization of Blackness Ferguson Syllabus Local Organizations BLM Bay Area: https://www.facebook.com/BlackLivesMatterBayArea/ APTP (Anti-Police Terror Project) - Oakland: https://www.facebook.com/APTPaction SURJ Bay Area (especially good for white allies!): https://www.facebook.com/SURJBayArea/ CURYJ, Communities United for Restorative Youth Justice: https://www.facebook.com/CURYJ/ Berkeley Copwatch https://www.facebook.com/Berkeley.Copwatchers/ Bay Rising Action: https://www.facebook.com/bayrisingaction/ BAMN, Coalition to Defend Affirmative Action, Integration, and Immigrant Rights and Fight for Equality By Any Means Necessary: https://www.bamn.com/ Black Organizing Project: https://www.facebook.com/BlackOrgProject